Weak geodesic rays in the space of K\"ahler potentials and the class E(X,\omega): Introduction and main results

 Given usc functions $b_0,b_1$ one can define the envelopes

-As the upper semicontinuous regularization $\textup{usc}(P(b_0))$ is a competitor and $P(b_0) \leq \textup{usc}(P(b_0))$, it follows that $P(b_0) \in PSH(X,\omega_0)$ and the same is true for $P(b_0,b_1)$.
+As the upper semicontinuous regularization $\textup{usc}(P(b_0))$ is a competitor and $P(b_0) \leq \textup{usc}(P(b_0))$, it follows that $P(b_0) \in \textup{PSH}(X,\omega)$ and the same is true for $P(b_0,b_1)$.

-For $\psi,\psi' \in PSH(X,\omega_0)$ we say that $\psi$ and $\psi'$ have the same singularity type if and only if there exists $C >0$ s.t.
+For $\psi,\psi' \in \textup{PSH}(X,\omega)$ we say that $\psi$ and $\psi'$ have the same singularity type if and only if there exists $C >0$ s.t.

-This induces an equivalence relation on $PSH(X,\omega_0)$ and we denote each class by $[\psi]$, given a representative $\psi \in PSH(X,\omega_0)$.
+This induces an equivalence relation on $\textup{PSH}(X,\omega)$ and we denote each class by $[\psi]$, given a representative $\psi \in \textup{PSH}(X,\omega)$.

-Suppose now that $\phi,\psi \in PSH(X,\omega_0)$ with $\phi \in L^\infty(X)$.
+Suppose now that $\phi,\psi \in \textup{PSH}(X,\omega)$ with $\phi \in L^\infty(X)$.
 In \cite{rwn1} the envelope of $\phi$ with respect to the singularity type of $\psi$ was considered in the following manner:

 Assuming that $\psi$ has analytic singularities, one can show that $\psi$ has the same singularity type as $P_{[\psi]}(\phi)$.
-After making this remark, in \cite[Remark 4.6]{rwn1},\cite[Remark 3.9]{rwn2} the authors ask weather this holds for general $\psi$.
-This is not the case, as our next result says that given a continuous potential $\phi$, the singularities of the envelope $P_{[\psi]}(\phi)$ disappear once $\psi \in \mathcal E(X,\omega_0)$.
+After making this observation, in \cite[Remark 4.6]{rwn1},\cite[Remark 3.9]{rwn2} the authors ask weather this holds for general $\psi$.
+This is not the case, as our next result says that given a continuous potential $\phi$, the singularities of the envelope $P_{[\psi]}(\phi)$ disappear once $\psi \in \mathcal E(X,\omega)$.

-\begin{main_theorem}[Theorem 5.2] Suppose $\psi \in PSH(X,\omega_0)$ and $\phi \in PSH(X,\omega_0) \cap C(X)$.
-Then $\psi \in \mathcal E(X, \omega_0)$ if and only if
+\begin{main_theorem}[Theorem 5.2] Suppose $\psi \in \textup{PSH}(X,\omega)$ and $\phi \in \textup{PSH}(X,\omega) \cap C(X)$.
+Then $\psi \in \mathcal E(X, \omega)$ if and only if

 \end{main_theorem} Interestingly, one direction in the proof of this theorem relies on the findings of Theorem 2, although in the statement of this result weak geodesics are not mentioned at all.
+What seems even more intriguing, the above result can be used to construct very general geodesic segments joining points of $\mathcal E(X, \omega)$ (see \cite{d2}).

 Suppose that $\phi,\psi$ are as specified in the above theorem and $\psi$ has a non-zero Lelong number at $x \in X$.
 This means that in a neighborhood of $x$ we have for some $c,d >0$.
 Having alternative definitions of the pluricomplex Green function in mind, one observes that this estimate implies that $P_{[\psi]}(\phi)$ has a logarithmic singularity at $x$.
-Hence, the condition $P_{[\psi]}(\phi)=\phi$ guarantees that all Lelong numbers of $\psi$ are zero, justifying our earlier claim that the above theorem is a characterization of the elements of $\mathcal E(X,\omega_0)$ in terms of the mildness of their singularities.
+Hence, the condition $P_{[\psi]}(\phi)=\phi$ guarantees that all Lelong numbers of $\psi$ are zero, justifying our earlier claim that the above theorem is a characterization of the elements of $\mathcal E(X,\omega)$ in terms of the mildness of their singularities.